jschoeneich/epithelial_cell_diversity/README.md

  	* Transcription factor analysis using Dorothea
   * Pseudotime analysis using slingshot
   	* Overlap of Transcription factor acitvitiy in pseudotime
    	* Differential expression of genes along pseudotime trajectories
+* robustness
+	* Robustness analysis of the dataset for the review